Netbula LLC sitemapcontact us

 • Server stub class

-In our case, there is no XDR classes, because string is a built-in type.
+In our case, there is no XDT classes, because string is a built-in type.

 Step 2.
 Code the main client application